d1str0/dc29-badge/README.md

 Known issues:

 1. Some badges are known to output invalid codes, usually [31 chars long instead of expected 32](https://github.com/d1str0/dc29-badge/issues/1).
 No known fix.

+## Pro-Tips

+1. Remap one of your keys to output your request code.
+2. Remap a key to your personal github to land a new job!